QueriumCorp/swapi/ci/deploy/README.md

 - **horizontal-pod-autoscaler.yml**: defines the parameters for horizontal scaling of the Kubernets service
 - **vertical-pod-autoscaler.yml**: defines the parameters for vertical scaling of the individual pods.

-## Checklist for creating a new environment
+## Checklist for creating a new deployment environment

 - create an AWS Route53 Hosted Zone in the Stepwise Math AWS account
 - add an NS record in the Querium AWS Route53 querium.com hosted zone